nmdias/InfoKit/README.md

 ```

 ### Build Configurations
- If **no resource or bundle is specified** in the initializer of the `Plist` class, then `InfoKit` will default to the Main Bundle's default Info.plist file, as defined in the Project's Build Settings.
+ If **no resource or bundle is specified** in the initializer of the `Plist` class, then `InfoKit` will default to the Main Bundle's Info.plist file defined in the Project's Build Settings.

 ```swift
 init(_ resource: String? = nil, in bundle: Bundle = Bundle.main)
 ```

  Because of this, you can provide multiple Info.plist files for different configurations and still get the desired results.
-See the provided iOS Example project to watch it in action.
+See the provided iOS Example project in action.

 ### Custom .plist